Do you have PCOS?

 Dietary changes, when done correctly, can help reduce the hormone imbalances that occur as a result of PCOS.

-Dietary changes have been shown to be effective in helping reduce insulin resistance, leptin resistance and may even promote better estrogen metabolism.
+Dietary changes have been shown to be effective in helping reduce insulin resistance, and leptin resistance and may even promote better estrogen metabolism.

 In many cases, altering the food that you consume, may also help with some weight loss.